-The port town of Civitavecchia, into which most Mediterranean cruise liners dock to visit the city of Rome, is much further from Rome than many people think.
-By road the minimum travel time is an hour, but with traffic involved it can take between an hour and a half and two hours.
+The port town of Civitavecchia, into which most cruise ships dock to visit the city of Rome, is much further from Rome than many people think.
+By road the minimum travel time is over an hour, but with traffic involved it is more likely to take between an hour and a half and two hours.
 Luckily there are fast and cost-effective options to get into the city, which we explore here.
 Here’s the best ways to get from Civitavecchia into Rome.

 This is the cheapest and fastest transport option from Civitavecchia into Rome.
 There are various fast services from Civitavecchia, and some slower regional trains.